arihantjain916/The-Thought-Leadership-API/README.md

 ## Future Updates

-- Add profile Picture
+- Adding Profile Pictures for enhanced personalization.

-- Add images and videos in post
+- Allowing Images and Videos in Posts to make content more dynamic and engaging.

-- Create protect routes
+- Creating Protected Routes to further enhance security measures.

 ## Tech Stack